circlefin/malachite/specs/quint/specs/reset/README.md

 We used `quint run` so that random simulation reaches a violation of the properties.
 The resulting trace ends in an interesting state (that is defined by the negation of the property; in the text below we describe the reached state directly)

 - `staleWitness`: generates a trace where the last block on L1 contains a stale registration
-- `ResetWitness`: generates a trace where the last block on L2 comes after a reset (new forkID)
+- `resetWitness`: generates a trace where the last block on L2 comes after a reset (new forkID)
+- `resetAfterProofWitness`: as above, but before the reset a proof was accepted on L1 (i.e., provenHeight > 0)
 - `forkProvedWitness`: generates a trace where after a fork the proof is accepted on L1
 - `ConfirmedWitness`: generates a trace where in the last L1 block a registration was confirmed
 - `ProofNotAcceptedWitness`: generates a trace where the proof submitted to L1 was not accepted